| Earth is Ours

 before they were hunted down and killed.

 Amy had fear too!
-If Levi were to survive, it would take all of her
+If Levi were to survive, it would take all of her skills.

-All of this knowledge would be needed now.
+knowledge would be needed now.

 This opponent would kill Levi if any of his blows ever connected.
 Gord